MAIF/daikoku/manual/src/main/paradox/producerusage/4-revenus.md

 Revenus are calculated by month and could be synchronized with otoroshi if data's not fresh.

-The total revenus by month is display on top right of the board and below, you can see the total by api.
+The total revenus by month is display on top right of the board and below, you can see the total by apis.
 After clicking on a api revenu, you can see the division by apikeys.